 What is Meckel diverticulum?

-Meckel diverticulum is a small pouch in the wall of the intestine.
+Meckel diverticulum is a small pouch in the lower wall of the small intestine.
+The normal intestine does not have a pouch.
 It’s near where the small and large intestines meet.

 The pouch is left over from when your child’s digestive system was forming in pregnancy.
 It isn’t made of the same type of tissue as the small intestine.
-Instead, it’s made of the same type of tissue found in the stomach or the pancreas.
+Instead, it’s made of the same type of tissue found in the stomach, intestine or the pancreas.

 This condition is the most common birth defect of the digestive system.
 It happens to about 1 in 50 babies.